Five hiking sections in the south east of Slovenia, Dolenjska (Lower Carniola)

 Dolenjska, part of the former duchy Krain (Carniola).
 For a long time it was a crown-country of the Hungarian-Austrian empire.
 Empress Sissi, you remember?

 Accommodation: “Zimmer frei”, B&B, private pensions.
 Once we had a problem in finding a place to sleep, but with help from the local ex-postman in Videm, who makes his loft available, that problem also was solved.

 Easter 1996: a round-walk through a typical middle-European countryside in the south-east of Slovenia, near Sevnica and Grosuplje.
 A sloping landscape with farms and little villages, estates, woods, rivers, creeks.
-Beautiful paths between the villages.
+Beautiful paths - rural roads between the villages.

 Height on trail: 500-700m.

 Day 1: Grosuplje - Videm (Dobrepolje)...........18,5 km

 Day 2: Videm - Stavĉa Vas (Dvor).....................23,5 km